RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 ```
 > [!IMPORTANT]
 > There can be many input/answer validator*s* but only one output validator.
-> Therefore, its the only of those directories which does not end with a plural s.
+> Therefore, it is the only one of those directories that does not end with a plural *s*.
 #### Optional Files
 ```ini
 Problem